New models add to the evidence that stress changes from prehistoric Lake Cahuilla helped trigger past large earthquakes.

 An enormous lake dries up

 Over the same time period, an enormous lake has appeared and disappeared from the northern Salton trough — a large inland basin that includes the Coachella and Imperial Valleys, through which the San Andreas Fault runs.
-The drainage of the Colorado River has shifted between the Gulf of Mexico and the Salton trough, filling up to form a large freshwater lake, and then drying up into desert in a cycle that has repeated several times over a few thousand years.
+The drainage of the Colorado River has shifted between the Gulf of California and the Salton trough, filling up to form a large freshwater lake, and then drying up into desert in a cycle that has repeated several times over a few thousand years.
 This was prehistoric Lake Cahuilla, and some geologists think its repeated filling and draining might have helped to trigger the large earthquakes of the past.

 Geologic records indicate that the basin has been mostly dry since about 1725.
 Floodwaters breeched manmade irrigation canals in 1905, partially filling the depression and forming the present-day Salton Sea.
 Despite being one of the biggest lakes in present-day California, the Salton Sea is dwarfed by prehistoric Lake Cahuilla.
 The Salton Sea maxes out at a depth of about 43 feet (13 meters), whereas Lake Cahuilla was as deep as 330 feet (100 meters).
 At its peak, Lake Cahuilla covered about a 6 times larger map area than Salton Sea.

 “It’s an interesting alignment of two datasets; no lakes and no earthquakes in the last 300 years is something people have noticed for a long time.
 As we get more [data] on the timing of the lakes and the earthquakes, it looks more and more interesting,” says Karen Luttrell, a geophysicist at Louisiana State University, who was not involved with the new study.